daehkim/pair-trading/README.md

   - DBSCAN Algorithms for Clustering
   - Cointegration test and Pair Selection
 - Nael Mizanur Rahman
-  -KMeans Clustering analysis and cluster evaluation
+  - KMeans Clustering analysis and cluster evaluation

 All members constibuted to the final project report based on their own tasks.